 Frigiliana has a diverse range of restaurants and cuisines to sample so you can try authentic Spanish dishes or something more international.
 In the main square, you will find some lovely places to eat, and if you explore a little further you’ll find little restaurants tucked away in the cobbled streets.
 Often decorated with colourful plant pots brimming with bougainvillea, lavender and jasmine, they are a great contrast against the whitewashed buildings and a dream for budding photographers.
 Many of the restaurants and bars have rooftop terraces overlooking the village and the valley below.

-During your stay in Frigiliana, there are many beautiful nearby beaches to choose from, the closest all being in the Nerja area, which has around 7 miles of coastline.
+During your stay in Frigiliana, there are many beautiful nearby beaches to choose from, the closest all being in the Nerja area, which has around 11 kilometres of coastline.
 The famous Blue Flag Playa Burriana is one of the most popular, with its restaurants overlooking the sea, serving freshly caught fish dishes.
 You’ll also find plenty of activities and water sports to try.
 More central to the town, there is the Carabeo stretch of beaches, consisting of several coves.

 Between the resorts of Frigiliana and Nerja there are many walks to enjoy.
 Walking along the River Chillar in summer is great fun with a cooling splash in the water and plenty of wildlife to see.
 Great days out would include a visit to the famous Nerja Caves which are on the outskirts of Nerja, or the exciting waterpark, Aquavelis, located in the nearby town of Torre del Mar.
 Nerja is an ideal location for horse riding as you can trek around the mountains and beautiful countryside or down to the beaches, before an evening of relaxation in your villa.